LovHurt/weather-app/README.md

 This weather application allows users to view weather information for different locations worldwide.
 Users can retrieve weather information by searching for their desired location.

+# Project Deployment

+This project has been deployed on GitHub Pages.
+To view the application, click [here](https://lovhurt.github.io/weather-app/).

 # Features

 - Users can retrieve weather information by searching for a location.